ofisc/ofisc.co.uk/src/schedule/2022-04-01-dress-clothing-sale.md

 You are welcome to have pre-loved skating clothing and equipment sold by Figure Club.
 The club will take a 10% commission of each sale as a donation.
 Items to be sold must be clearly labelled with the name of the seller and the price you would like sell each item for.

+### Payments

+Paying for items on the day will be be possible by card only.
+No cash payments can be taken.

+### Payouts

+Payouts for sold items will be initiated after all card payments have cleared and settled.
+Please advise us into which account you wish to receive proceeds from the sale.
+The club will deduct a 10% commission from each sale as well as a 1.75% transaction fee for card processing.

 ### Inquiries

 All inquiries please mail oxfordfisc@gmail.com